BoschiGiacomo/dumbbellPlot/README.md

 - "Directional" is best for showing both magnitude and direction of the change
 - "magnitude" is best when direction doesn't matter and you just want to show how big is the difference
 - "robus" is best for handling data which contains outliers that would otherwise shift the scale of the colormap

+**Background**
+- Type: "char" or string
+- Accepted inputs: "none", "bands"
+- Purpose: Type of background to display in the plot

 ## Output
 **ax:**